Richard Wilbraham

 General Sir Richard Wilbraham KCB (12 April 1811 – 30 April 1900) was a British Army officer who became colonel of the Royal Fusiliers (City of London Regiment).

 Early life

 He was a son of Randle Bootle-Wilbraham (1773–1861) of Rode Hall and, his second wife, Sibylla Egerton.
-Among his siblings was Charlotte Wilbraham (wife of Francis Cradock Twemlow).
+Among his siblings were Charlotte Wilbraham (wife of Francis Cradock Twemlow) and the novelist Frances Wilbraham.

 His maternal grandparents were Philip Egerton, and Mary Eyles (a daughter of Sir Francis Haskins Eyles-Stiles), and among his maternal family were uncles Sir John Grey Egerton, 8th Baronet and Sir Philip Grey Egerton, 9th Baronet.
 His paternal grandparents were Richard Wilbraham-Bootle, MP for Chester, and the former Mary Bootle (daughter and heiress of Robert Bootle of Lathom House).
 His uncle was Edward Bootle-Wilbraham, 1st Baron Skelmersdale.

 Career

 In the mid-1830s, Captain Wilbraham was attached to the Persian army to instruct local riflemen.
 The account of his travels in the lands between the Caspian and the Black Sea, including Georgia and the Caucasus, was published in London in 1839.

 Wilbraham then served in the Syrian War.
 Promoted to major in the 7th Regiment of foot, Wilbraham served as Adjutant General of the 2nd Division during the Crimean War.
 He was promoted to lieutenant colonel in February 1855 and to colonel in August 1855.
 He also served as colonel of the Royal Fusiliers (City of London Regiment) taking up the post in 1881.